Last updated on April 12, 2023 by Wandering our World

 However luckily for you we know this region well.
 So, to help you find the best Caribbean island for snorkeling, we’ve put together our own handy travel guide below!

-Incredible Caribbean Snorkeling: The Six Best Caribbean Islands for Snorkeling!
+Incredible Experiences: The Six Best Caribbean Islands For Snorkeling!

 Situated in the southern region of the Caribbean Sea, Aruba is home to some truly spectacular snorkeling destinations, with spots suitable for all ages and experience levels.